 Every now and then there’s a horror movie that proves reboots aren’t an inherently craven concept.
 (I happen to think that the recent “Child’s Play” and “The Grudge” movies fit that description.)
 “Wrong Turn,” directed by Mike P. Nelson and written by Alan McElroy (of 2003’s “Wrong Turn”) is such a gem.
-And it’s not just worthwhile in comparison to that Eliza Dushku-starring hicksploitation film, which equaled the artistry of a pancake.
+And it’s not just worthwhile compared to that Eliza Dushku-starring hicksploitation film, which equaled the artistry of a pancake.
 For my fellow skeptics, let me make it clear: gone are the West Virginian inbred cannibals and their hoard of corpse meat and car keys; the same goes for the dull predator vs. prey dynamic that dominated the first “Wrong Turn” (and inspired five sequels).
-The culture clash here between "goddamn hipster freaks" and people of the woods is more complicated here, and the way it unfolds is brutal and shocking without being depraved itself.
+The culture clash between "goddamn hipster freaks" and people of the woods is more complicated here, and how it unfolds is brutal and shocking without being depraved.

 But the intellectual ambitions of this "Wrong Turn" sometimes overwhelm it, and the ultimate meaning behind The Foundation comes apart when you think about it.
 As a snarky Frankenstein of Darius' socialist dreams and the locals' conservative ideology, the cult doesn't make too much sense as the statement it clearly wants to be.
 It does, however, lead to some great thrills, as the traps set by The Foundation (for animals? for people?) on the mountains are horrific and surprising in their own right.